davelizac/Hangman/README.md

 # Hangman
-Text based hangman game that uses official but unconventionl words from the english language.
+Text based hangman game that uses official but unconventional words from the english language.
 Are you an English expert?
 Try this one!

 In this project I learned: